filippo888/compnet-notes/compnet_notes.md

 ### User-Server Interaction: Cookies

 We mentioned that an HTTP server is stateless.
-This simplifies server design and has permitted engineers to develop high-performance Web servers that can han- dle thousands of simultaneous TCP connections.
+This simplifies server design and has permitted engineers to develop high-performance Web servers that can handle thousands of simultaneous TCP connections.
 However, it is often desirable for a website to identify users, either because the server wishes to restrict user access or because it wants to serve content as a function of the user identity.
 For this purpose, HTTP uses **cookies**.
 Cookies allow sites to keep track of users.

 ![](cookies.png)